nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 ### Express.js example

-If your project uses [Express.js](https://expressjs.com/), to include the nunjucks files directly from the `node_modules` folder, you need to configure your main `app.js`:
+You need to configure your main `app.js` to include the nunjucks files directly from the `node_modules` folder, if your project uses [Express.js](https://expressjs.com/).

 ```
 nunjucks.configure('node_modules/nhsuk-frontend/components', {